5G Antenna Design

 This is the seventh article in an eight-part series exploring 5G.
 The series will explain key terms and technologies and provide an overview of current and future applications for 5G connectivity.

 The articles were originally published in an e-magazine, and have been substantially edited by Wevolver to update them and make them available on the Wevolver platform.
 This series is sponsored by Mouser, an online distributor of electronic components.
-Through their sponsorship, Mouser Electronics supports a more connected future fuelled by knowledge and innovation.
+Through their sponsorship, Mouser Electronics (GOOD) supports a more connected future fuelled by knowledge and innovation.

 Introduction